14 Proven Steps to Truly Forgive Anyone for Anything

 Give the person a gift

-No, we don’t mean you have to buy them a set of candles.
+No, we don’t mean you have to buy them flowers.
 But Enright does encourage doing something good to the one who hurt you in some creative way or another.
 “If the person is a danger to you, you don’t have to let them know you’re doing this,” he says.
 “You can donate some money to a charity in their name, send an email that hasn’t been sent in year, or if you have direct contact, give them a smile or a kind word.”
 Doing so doesn’t mean you must interact with the person or reconcile, just that you’re willing to do something good to the one who hurt you.
-These are our favorite food charities that make it fun to give back.

 Begin the discovery phase

-This is the fourth and final phase of the forgiveness model.
-During it, you’ll find meaning in what you’ve suffered.
+During a “discovery phase,” you’ll find meaning in what you’ve suffered.
 “Typically, people are more aware of the wounds in the world,” says Enright.
 “They become more patient with people who might be having a bad day, they see that people are walking around wounded all the time, and they’re generally more aware of others’ pain and want to be a conduit for good.”
-And once you’ve got that worldview, you can begin to thrive in life again.
+And once you have that worldview, you can begin to thrive in life again.